segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

   </tr>
 </table>

-### Server
+### Group using Cloud-mode

-When you call the Identify method from any of our server-side libraries, we create or update the user in Mixpanel People with the traits you provide.
+When you call the Identify method from any of our server libraries, we create or update the user in Mixpanel People with the traits you provide.
 Calling `identify` doesn't create any users in the standard Mixpanel reporting interface since that only supports `track` events.

 You won't see server-side `traits` appear as super-properties on any events you track.
 This is because Mixpanel [has no REST API](https://github.com/mixpanel/mixpanel-node/issues/48) for setting [super properties](https://mixpanel.com/docs/managing-users/managing-user_advanced/specific-properties) for a `distinct_id`, so [`identify`](/docs/spec/identify/) calls only affect Mixpanel People.